-After earning a B.A. from Capital University and an M.A. in teaching biology from Miami University, Tracy Cindric taught middle and high school science classes for five years near Columbus and then taught science methods courses at Ohio Wesleyan University.
-She also created and facilitated professional development workshops on science content and technology integration.
+After earning a B.A. from Capital University and an M.A. in teaching biology from Miami University, Tracy taught middle and high school science classes for five years near Columbus.
+She then taught courses for preservice science teachers at Ohio Wesleyan University and Capital University.
 She served as an instructional coach for rural, urban, and suburban schools to support teachers during the implementation of local and statewide grants.
 Before joining ORC, Tracy worked on Ohio's New Learning Standards and the Model Curriculum as a science consultant at the Ohio Department of Education.
 She has served as district director, president, and web designer for the Science Education Council of Ohio and as a board member of the Environmental Education Council of Ohio.

 , Program Manager

 John Croyle began serving the education mission of The Ohio State